DamonOehlman/getit/README.md

 ```

 Finally, if you would prefer not to wait around for a HTTP request and a `304` response, then you can provide the `preferLocal` option always used the cached copy of a file if it exists in the cache folder.

+### Aggressive caching with `preferLocal`

+If you __really__ want to avoid a round-trip to web servers to check the freshness of the cache, then it might be worth using the `preferLocal` option also.
+This instructs getit to skip the `etag` check if it finds the required file in the cache directory.

+If you do decide to implement this functionality, it's recommended that you provide some option in your application to allow users to clear the local cache path.